 The inner tents in the Concorde XL are made from polyester, and the groundsheet is thick Oxford polyester with a 5000mm hydrostatic head (so pretty waterproof there!).

 Concorde XL Interior

-The interior of the Concorde XL layout has both a 3 person and a 2 person sleeping pod adjacent to each other, which repeated at both ends of the tent.
+The interior of the Concorde XL layout has both a 3-person and a 2-person sleeping pod adjacent to each other, which is repeated at both ends of the tent.

 unzip the partition between the sleeping pods to make one large bedroom

 You can unzip the partition between the sleeping pods to make one large bedroom (or to get access to small children at night).
 Any of the sleeping pods can be removed, though if you would like more living or storage space.

 Each of the pods has a mesh door for ventilation (which you can screen off for privacy), and a mesh vent at the back to provide a flow of air that reduces condensation and reducing that a damp feeling you can get in a tent in the morning.

 The pods come with handy mesh pockets for all those little items (a useful place to leave the torch and loo roll in case you need them at night!)

 The interior trim is fitted in Outwell's green stripe pattern.
 You can get many matching Outwell items, from chairs to cups and plates, if you want to go with a coordinated look.

 In the middle of the tent is a lantern hook, and there's also a separate cable entrance if you wish to run power to appliances in the tent without having to leave a door slightly unzipped.